Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: A Design-Based Model of an Experiment

-It is well-known that, in the sampling-based model of an experiment, the takeup counts in intervention and control contain no information about the joint distribution of potential outcomes in the population beyond their marginal distributions.
+It is well-known that, in the sampling-based model of an experiment, the takeup counts in intervention and control contain no information about the joint distribution of potential outcomes in the population beyond its marginal distributions.
 In \ref{sec:A_sampling}, we recreate this result by showing that the likelihood of the population-level joint distribution of potential outcomes is constant, conditional on the population-level marginal distributions.
-In other words, the likelihood function is flat across every population-level Fr\'{e}chet set.
+In other words, the likelihood function is flat within every population-level Fr\'{e}chet set.

-In our design-based model of an experiment, however, the data does contain information about the sample joint distribution of potential outcomes beyond the sample marginal distributions.
-That is, the likelihood function varies with the number of defiers within sample-level Fr\'{e}chet sets.
-Figure \ref{fig:frechet} plots the likelihood values of each joint distribution of potential outcomes in the Fr\'{e}chet set formed by the estimated marginal distributions from the second empirical example that we will discuss in Section \ref{sec:applications}.
+In our design-based model of an experiment, however, the data can contain information about the sample joint distribution of potential outcomes beyond the sample marginal distributions.
+That is, the likelihood function can vary with the number of defiers within sample-level Fr\'{e}chet sets.
+Figure \ref{fig:frechet} plots the likelihood values of each joint distribution of potential outcomes in the estimated Fr\'{e}chet set formed by the data $(x_{I1}, x_{I0}, x_{C1}, x_{C0})= (154, 152, 111, 195)$, a hypothetical version of the first empirical example we discuss in Section \ref{sec:applications}.
 We index the joint distributions in this Fr\'{e}chet set by their number of defiers along the horizontal axis.
 The height of the bar is the likelihood of the joint distribution in the Fr\'{e}chet set with the specified number of defiers.
-Within this Fr\'{e}chet set, the likelihood is highest at the distribution with 21 defiers, the upper Fr\'{e}chet bound on defiers.
+Within this Fr\'{e}chet set, the likelihood is highest at the distribution with 222 defiers, the upper Fr\'{e}chet bound on defiers.
 As the number of defiers increases, the likelihood initially decreases, and then increases.
-In all empirical examples we have considered, the likelihood maintains a U-shape within the estimated Fr\'{e}chet set and all other Fr\'{e}chet sets, and is maximal at either the minimum or maximum number of defiers.
-If we normalize likelihoods in this Fr\'{e}chet set to sum to one, the smallest collection of likelihoods to contain 95\% of the mass excludes 8 and 9 defiers, indicated by their lighter shading.
+If we normalize likelihoods in this Fr\'{e}chet set to sum to one, the smallest collection of likelihoods to contain 95\% of the mass excludes 105 to 116 defiers, indicated by the lighter shading.
+Notably, it excludes 111 defiers, the midpoint \citep*{li2019} of the Fr\'{e}chet set.